Erin Dolan sent me this notification and I thought this may be of interest to the community!

 The American Society for Cell Biology (ASCB) is piloting regional meetings to promote professional development and networking among life science educators who don’t have the time or funds to travel to national meetings.

-I’m excited to announce that the first of these meetings is Teaching Tomorrow’s Scientists: An ASCB Regional Meeting, which is a day-long meeting is designed for a teaching-intensive audience of life scientists and will be held on May 31, 2019, at the...
+I’m excited to announce that the first of these meetings is Teaching Tomorrow’s Scientists: An ASCB Regional Meeting, which is a day-long meeting is designed for a teaching-intensive audience of life scientists and will be held on May 31, 2019, at the University of Georgia...
 Read more

 Del Mar College Students From left to right Daniel...